Frances Peck

 About

 I’ve always been a writer.
 I was nine when I got my first typewriter.
-A red-and-white model designed for kids, it produced the same purple print as those school mimeographs from back in the 70s.
-It was cheap and lightweight, but it made my stories and poems look official.
+A red-and-white model designed for kids, it was cheap and lightweight, mostly a toy.
+But it made my stories and poems look official.
 They looked like writing.

-Much as I’ve loved working with other people’s words, my own have been clamouring to get out.
-Some years ago, I tried writing fiction again to see what would happen.
-Like that, time folded back on itself; I got caught up in creating all over again.
+Much as I enjoyed helping other people with their words, my own were clamouring to get out.
+After a decades-long hiatus, I tried writing fiction again to see what would happen.
+Like that, time folded back on itself, and I was caught in the magic of making things up.

 The Broken Places